-The Fulbright-National Geographic Digital Storytelling Fellowship was launched in 2013 as a new component of the Fulbright U.S. Student Program.
+The Fulbright-National Geographic Digital Storytelling Fellowship was launched in 2013 as a part of the Fulbright U.S. Student Program.
 It provides opportunities for U.S. citizens to participate in an academic year of overseas travel and digital storytelling in up to three countries on a globally significant theme.

 Candidates from all fields are encouraged to apply.
 Preference will be given to candidates with demonstrated experience and talent in digital storytelling.
 Candidates must have completed at least an undergraduate degree by the commencement of the Fulbright award.